-The District reserves the right to issue the remaining \$177,045,000 principal amount of unlimited tax bonds authorized but unissued for the purpose of acquiring or constructing water, sanitary sewer and drainage facilities and refunding of such bonds, \$239,765,000 principal amount of unlimited tax bonds authorized but unissued for road facilities, including improvements in aid thereof, and the refunding of such bonds. \$83,167,000 principal amount of unlimited tax bonds for acquiring or constructing recreational facilities and refunding of such bonds, \$138,600,000 principal amount of unlimited tax bonds for parking facilities and refunding of such bonds, and \$51,200,000 principal amount of unlimited tax bonds for economic development and refunding of such bonds.
-See "THE BONDS-Issuance of Additional Debt," "ROAD SYSTEM," AND "THE WATER SUPPLY AND WASTEWATER TREATMENT SYSTEM."
+The District reserves the right to issue the remaining \$171,400,000 principal amount of unlimited tax bonds authorized but unissued for the purpose of acquiring or constructing water, sanitary sewer and drainage facilities and refunding of such bonds, \$79,167,000 principal amount of unlimited tax bonds for acquiring or constructing recreational facilities and refunding of such bonds, \$199,765,000 principal amount of unlimited tax bonds authorized but unissued for road facilities, including improvements in aid thereof, and the refunding of such bonds, \$138,600,000 principal amount of unlimited tax bonds for economic development and refunding of such bonds.
+See "THE BONDS-Issuance of Additional Debt," "ROAD SYSTEM," "PARK SYSTEM" AND "THE WATER SUPPLY AND WASTEWATER TREATMENT SYSTEM."
 Under current law, the District does not have the legal authority to issue bonds payable from ad valorem taxes for parking facilities or economic development projects, but intends to issue contract revenue bonds payable from the City's Tax Increment Fund, as described below.